bishasaurus/Overwatch-Team-Rater/README.md

 ![Account page](https://github.com/bishasaurus/Overwatch-Team-Rater/blob/master/screenshots/owtr_login.PNG)

 By pressing the Reset Your Password -button, you can change your old password into a new one.
-Just fill in the new password twice into the input fields and press Submit.</p>
+Just fill in the new password twice into the input fields and press Submit.
+You have to login again after changing password, so keep that in mind.</p>

 ![Password reset page](https://github.com/bishasaurus/Overwatch-Team-Rater/blob/master/screenshots/owtr_reset.PNG)